smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 	* **RESTART YOUR ADMINISTRATOR WINDOW TO PICK UP YOUR CHANGES**
 	* [You can now start the rif](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#133-running-tomcat-on-the-command-line) (using the *start_rif.bat* script or by running *catalina.bat start* in the directory
-	  *%CATALOINA_HOME%\bin* as an Administrator.).
+	  *%CATALINA_HOME%\bin* as an Administrator.).
 The web services will fail to start on the first user logon if the R environment not setup correctly]; see:
   [4.4.5 RIF Services crash on logon](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#445-rif-services-crash-on-logon).
 	* Then you can logon.
 See section 5
 	  [Running the RIF](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#5-running-the-rif)